trillek-team/tec/README.md

       2. `cmake --build --preset=BUILD_PRESET` see [presets](#presets)
    2. GUI - This will only configure the project.
 CLI steps or Open in an editor are more useful.
       1. Set the source folder
-      2. Set the builds folder.
+      2. Set the build folder.
 The presets default to `builds/CONFIG_NAME` e.g. `builds/msvc/`
       3. Run Configure
          1. Pick the Ninja Multi-config generator
          2. Select Specify toolchain file for cross compiling